piniondb/str/README.md

 Package str provides some routines to convert an unsigned integer value to its English textual representation and a generalized delimiting routine.
-These facilitate database testing by supporting the generation of a large number of records with generally unrelated sort orders.
+These facilitate database testing by supporting the generation of a large number of records with two generally unrelated sort orders.

 ##License